EnchantmentEngine/EnchantmentEngine/packages/hyperflux/src/dsl/README.md

 ### EffectNode

-Defines a side effect using React's useEffect.
+Defines a side effect that reacts to state changes.

 ```json
 {